TheEmeraldBee/zel/README.md

 - nullables are known
 - Statically typed
 - Pass by pointer, but pass ownership if not using copy (`%`) or a pointer (`*`)
-- Ownership but no borrowing (memory handling is manual)
+- Ownership but no borrowing (memory handling is manual, but allocations can be released automatically)
 - `.` before a value interprets the type based on context (`.enummember`)
 - `var` keyword for creating variables
 - `const` keyword for variables that are known at compiletime